dktshiany/decentral/README.md

 The app code is available at: https://github.com/dktshiany/decentral

-## Instructions on setup / running the application
+## Instructions on setup the application
 Make sure node, npm and angular cli are installed in your system, then run the following commands:

 -- command list start --